phillycommunitywireless/docs/docs/device-configs/configure-ap-mesh.md

 4. Press `Adopt` to adopt the AP Mesh Unit.
 5. Adoption can take a while.
 Try refreshing the Hostifi portal and/or browser.
 6. If it doesn't work, try the set inform command again.
-7. To upgrade firmware from within Hostifi, go to the individual device settings, and under Manage, paste the link for the firmware version to upgrade it.
+7. To upgrade firmware from within Hostifi, go to the device and open the Settings.
+Under Manage, find the Location URL field, and paste the link for the firmware version (https://dl.ui.com/unifi/firmware/U7PG2/4.3.20.11298/BZ.qca956x.v4.3.20.11298.200704.1347.bin), then press Update.

 ## Troubleshooting